news.library.ualberta.ca

 Fear not!
 Your University of Alberta Library has got your back!

 No matter what your alumni library needs are, our fantastic library staff are available to help you.
-Just Ask Us or stop by any of our library locations and chat with our folks in person!
+Just Ask Us or stop by any of our library locations to chat with our folks in person!

 Love us on the blog?
 Chances are, you’ll love us on social media!
 Follow us, @uofalibrary, on Instagram & Twitter!